 - CARTRIDGE OR SPIN-ON – The cartridge type has a replaceable element construction inside a permanent housing, which is connected to the engine.
-In the mid-1950s, the spin-on type was introduced as a self-contained housing and element assembly which requires 100% replacement with a new one.
+In the mid-1950s, the spin-on type was introduced as a self-contained housing and element assembly that requires 100% replacement with a new one.
 But in the 1990s, leading automakers shifted back to cartridge type, because it generates less waste.
-New retrofit kits to convert spin-on to cartridge type filters are offered for popular applications.
+New retrofit kits to convert spin-on to cartridge-type filters are offered for popular applications.

 - MAGNETIC – Such filters use an electromagnet to capture ferromagnetic particles.
 Cleaning is easy as it involves wiping the surface of the magnet.
 Magnets attached to the outside of an oil filter or magnetic drain plugs were first invented and offered for cars and motorcycles in the mid-1930s.
 But their efficacy is still questioned.